typograph/pysimiam/doc/coursera.rst

    It is located with the code for the blending, which you will test in the next part.
 Watch ``(v,w)`` to make sure that when one increases, the other decreases.

 #.
-Test the second part by setting ``obj.is_blending`` to ``true``.
+Test the second part by setting ``self.is_blending`` to ``true``.
 The robot should successfully navigate to the goal location :math:`(1,1)` without colliding with the obstacle that is in the way.
-Once the robot is near the goal, it should stop (you can adjust the stopping distance with ``obj.d_stop``).
+Once the robot is near the goal, it should stop (you can adjust the stopping distance with ``self.d_stop``).
 The output plot will likely look something similar to:

    .. image:: week-5-part-2.png

 #.
-Test the third part by setting ``obj.is_blending`` to ``false``.
+Test the third part by setting ``self.is_blending`` to ``false``.
 The robot should successfully navigate to the same goal location :math:`(1,1)` without colliding with the obstacle that is in the way.
 Once the robot is near the goal, it should stop.
 The output plot will likely look something similar to:

    .. image:: week-5-part-3.png